-Citation CATEX Action 32 CFR 989 A2.3.31.
-Relocating a small number of aircraft to an installation with similar aircraft that does not result in a significant increase of total flying hours or the total number of aircraft operations, a change in flight tracks, or an increase in permanent personnel or logistics support requirements at the receiving installation.
-Repetitive use of this CATEX at an installation requires further analysis to determine there are no cumulative impacts.
-The EPF must document application of this CATEX on AF Form 813.
-32 CFR 989 A2.3.32.
-Temporary (for less than 30 days) increases in air operations up to 50 percent of the typical installation aircraft operation rate or increases of 50 operations a day, whichever is greater.
-Repetitive use of this CATEX at an installation requires further analysis to determine there are no cumulative impacts.
-32 CFR 989 A2.3.33.
+Citation CATEX Action 32 CFR 989 A2.3.33.
 Flying activities that comply with the Federal aviation regulations, that are dispersed over a wide area and that do not frequently (more than once a day) pass near the same ground points.
 This CATEX does not cover regular activity on established routes or within special use airspace.
 32 CFR 989 A2.3.34.
 Supersonic flying operations over land and above 30,000 feet MSL, or over water and above 10,000 feet MSL and more than 15 nautical miles from land.
 32 CFR 989 A2.3.35.
 Formal requests to the FAA, or host-nation equivalent agency, to establish or modify special use airspace (for example, restricted areas, warning areas, military operating areas) and military training routes for subsonic operations that have a base altitude of 3,000 feet above ground level or higher.
 The EPF must document application of this CATEX on AF Form 813, which must accompany the request to the FAA.
 32 CFR 989 A2.3.36.
-Adopting airfield approach, departure, and enroute procedures that are less than 3,000 feet above ground level, and that also do not route air traffic over noise- sensitive areas, including residential neighborhoods or cultural, historical, and outdoor recreational areas.
+Adopting airfield approach, departure, and enroute procedures that are less than 3,000 feet above ground level, and that also do not route air traffic over noise-sensitive areas, including residential neighborhoods or cultural, historical, and outdoor recreational areas.
 The EPF may categorically exclude such air traffic patterns at or greater than 3,000 feet above ground level regardless of underlying land use.
 32 CFR 989 A2.3.37.
 Participating in "air shows" and fly-overs by Air Force aircraft at non-Air Force public events after obtaining FAA coordination and approval.
 32 CFR 989 A2.3.38.
-Conducting Air Force "open houses" and similar events, including air shows, golf tournaments, home shows, and the like, where crowds gather at an Air Force installation, so long as crowd and traffic control, etc., have not in the past presented significant safety or environmental impacts a.
-CATEX Action 32 CFR 989 A2.3.8.
+Conducting Air Force "open houses" and similar events, including air shows, golf tournaments, home shows, and the like, where crowds gather at an Air Force installation, so long as crowd and traffic control, etc., have not in the past presented significant safety or environmental impacts